-This year, we are expecting to send 8-10 Fellows and 12-15 Scholars to Salzburg.
+This year, we are expecting to send 10-15 Scholars to Salzburg.
 We may select more or less than that, however, based on the number of qualified applicants and the amount of financial support available.

 What is the required commitment by Fellows and Scholars?

-Fellows and Scholars are expected to fulfill an 18-month commitment, from Spring 2016-Spring 2017.
-They will participate in orientation meetings and activities in the Spring 2016 semester to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2016, participate in meetings with other Fellows and Scholars during Fall 2016 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2016-2017 academic year.
-We expect to see tangible results from those projects by end of your formal commitment in Spring 2017.
+Fellows and Scholars are expected to fulfill a 18-month commitment, from Spring 2018-Spring 2019.
+They will participate in orientation meetings and activities in the Spring 2018 semester to prepare for their trip to Salzburg, attend a Global Citizenship Program at the Salzburg Global Seminar in Summer 2018, participate in meetings with other Fellows and Scholars during Summer and Fall 2018 to help plan and organize projects for globalizing the university, and work on those projects throughout the 2018-2019 academic year.
+We expect to see tangible results from those projects by end of your formal commitment in Spring 2019.
 However, many Fellows and Scholars continue working to help globalize SJSU beyond their required 18 months of service.

 If selected, how will my participation be funded?

 What is the typical structure of a GCP Session?

 During each week-long intensive GCP session, 40-50 participants from institutions of higher education throughout the United States attend lectures on critical global issues by world-class GCP faculty members and work on group projects related to these issues.
 Participants will also have an opportunity to discuss these issues more deeply with the GCP faculty and other colleagues during meals and other formal activities throughout each day and evening.

-If selected, will I have to return to the US immediately after finishing the GCP session?
+If selected, will I have to return to the US immediately after finishing the GCP and FLP sessions?

-No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP session in Salzburg and have found the experience deeply transformational.
+No. In fact, many Fellows and Scholars in the past have stayed and traveled to other countries after completing their GCP and FLP activities in Austria and have found the experience deeply transformational.
 Your plans after that are entirely up to you.
 Remember that you are responsible for all of your own extra travel costs.

 What do we look for in a successful applicant?